emilwidlund/framer-form/documentation/GettingStarted.md

     src='https://www.framermodules.com/assets/badge@2x.png' width='160' height='40' />
 </a>

-Download this repository.
+...or download this repository.
 Copy form.coffee and the form-folder to the modules-folder in your Framer Project.

 ### Importing submodules